ValdikSS/GoodbyeDPI/README.md

                           DANGEROUS!
 May break websites in unexpected ways.
 Use with care.
  --wrong-chksum           activate Fake Request Mode and send it with incorrect TCP checksum.
                           May not work in a VM or with some routers, but is safer than set-ttl.
+ --native-frag            fragment (split) the packets by sending them in smaller packets, without
+                          shrinking the Window Size.
+Works faster (does not slow down the connection) and better.
+ --reverse-frag           fragment (split) the packets just as --native-frag, but send them in the
+                          reversed order.
+Works with the websites which could not handle segmented HTTPS TLS ClientHello (because they receive the TCP flow "combined").

  -1          -p -r -s -f 2 -k 2 -n -e 2 (most compatible mode, default) -2          -p -r -s -f 2 -k 2 -n -e 40 (better speed for HTTPS yet still compatible)